natallia-js/nodejs2024Q3/README.md

 4. If you are going to use PostgreSQL docker container then:

-pull the official PostgreSQL image:
+Pull the official PostgreSQL image:

  ```
  docker pull postgres:bullseye